WanzhengZhu/GPS/README.md

 ## Introduction
+This repo is the code implementation for "[Generate, Prune, Select: A Pipeline for Counterspeech Generation against Online Hate Speech](https://arxiv.org/pdf/2106.01625.pdf)" (ACL-IJCNLP Findings 2021).

 This project aims at __counterspeech generation__, which is, for a given hate speech instance, to generate a counter response intending to de-escalate the hateful setting.
 An illustrative example pair is shown in Table 1, where the counterspeech was manually crafted in response to the hate speech instance.